salman-ibrahim/FormExtractor/README.md

   - The Second Directory Contains all the Extracted Faces
   - All the forms that remain in the root directory are failed to be extracted an need manual extraction

+#Additional Dependencies
+OpenCV is Required since the extraction of face is based on image processing that makes.

+Remove or Commment Line 61 of code to prevent Rectengles around images.